 One way to lower your car emissions starts when you buy your next vehicle.
 Searching for a new-to-you used car, an electric car, or another eco-friendly vehicle is terrific.
 If you’re not in the market for a new car, consider using public transportation when you have time to spare.

 9. Cut Down on Paper Waste

 While the carbon footprint of our paper waste is relatively small compared to more intensive categories like transportation or food waste, it’s still worth thinking creatively about ways you can cut down on the amount of paper you use.

-As Kamea shared with us, it can be overwhelming and even saddening to learn about all of the things affecting our environment.
+As Chayne shared with us, it can be overwhelming and even saddening to learn about all of the things affecting our environment.
 The best way to combat that is to make the small changes that work for you.
-At Good Together, we like to focus on everyone doing what they can and collectively making a difference.
+At Brightly, we like to focus on everyone doing what they can and collectively making a difference.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.